-Butler County Health has an opening for a Ambulance Driver.
+Butler County Health is seeking a Ambulance Driver.
 This on-call position will play a key role in the safe transfer of our patients by ambulance while following traffic laws and navigating efficiently to the destination.
-The candidate must adhere to our patient and public safety standards and demonstrate an awareness of and respect for patient rights and maintain patient confidentiality.
-Must have availability for being on call during the weekday hours and rotating weekends and holidays are required.
+The candidate will adhere to our patient and public safety standards and demonstrate an awareness of and respect for patient rights and maintain patient confidentiality.
+Weekends and holiday will also be required.

 Emergency vehicle driving experience preferred.

-We offer competitive compensation and benefits packages, hiring bonus, tuition assistance, loan forgiveness programs and opportunities to advance in your career.
+We offer competitive compensation and opportunities to advance in your career.

 EEO Employer/Vet/Disabled